ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 }'
 ```

-Remember, if you try to HLS play a stream which has a subFolder defined, you need to pass ```subFolderName/streamId``` as an ID to the embedded player.
+Remember, if you try to HLS play a stream that has a subFolder defined, you need to pass ```subFolderName/streamId``` as an ID to the embedded player.

 So if you created a stream with  ```"streamId":"teststream"``` and ```"subFolder":"mySubFolder"``` you should play it with: